ZayerWang/SwarmGuard/README.md

 **Note**: In addition to these models strengths, hardware and resource limitations also were also considered.
 Thus smaller models that could train quickly, even on CPU or a laptop, were chosen more preferably

 # ARGoS
-Plugin files for an ARGoS (https://www.argos-sim.info/) based simulation are included as well.
+Plugin files for an ARGoS (https://www.argos-sim.info/) based simulation are included in this repository.
 Currently, this version of the simulation is in development and has not fully developed as a result of dependency issues.
 The goal is to do the same simulation as what the Python code currently does, but more sophisticated and in a system that could be uploaded to an actual swarm.

 # Looking Forward
 This is an ongoing project that I am planning to continue working on and adding to.